The Edit · Founder Insights

 Why your screening misses these numbers

-A diagnostic test asks: do you currently have a problem that needs treatment.
-A predictive test asks: how is your trajectory over the next two decades, and what should you intervene on now to bend it.
+A diagnostic test asks one question: do you currently have a problem that needs treatment.
+A predictive test asks a different one: how is your trajectory over the next two decades, and what should you intervene on now to bend it.
 The five numbers below are predictive instruments.
 They are not replacements for your screening.
 They sit on top of it.
-If your screening tells you whether the floor of your health is holding, these numbers tell you whether the ceiling is rising or falling.

 None of them require a referral.
 None of them are exotic.
 They are simply not in the package, because the package was scoped for early disease detection at population scale, not individual healthspan optimisation.